rolandoalvarado/bob-v2/README.md

 Additional Prerequisites for Mac OS X
 -------------------------------------
 1. Xcode 4.1+ or the [Command Line Tools](https://developer.apple.com/downloads/index.action)
-2. Got Xcode 4.2 or above?
-You'll want to work around LLVM GCC.
+2. If you have Xcode 4.2 or above, you'll need to work around LLVM GCC.
 Here's [a suggestion](http://www.relaxdiego.com/2012/02/using-gcc-when-xcode-43-is-installed.html).

 Installation
 ------------